 It’s not all about food, Winter Wonderland is full of bars and carts with any drink you could possibly want.
 They serve mulled cider, specifically Brother’s Toffee Apple, at most places which is vegan-friendly, tasty and perfect for the cold weather.

-Only a selection of places have soya milk so you may have to ask around if you’re looking for a tea or coffee (I had to go to 4 stalls before I found one), but they are there somewhere so don’t give up!
-I’m not 100% sure if there are any vegan hot chocolates around as I didn’t want to take the risk.
+Only a selection of places have soya milk so you may have to ask around if you’re looking for a tea or coffee, but they are there somewhere so don’t give up!

 Is it worth going?